krakend/krakend-documentation/telemetry/azure.md

 [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/) collect, analyzes, and acts on telemetry data from your Azure and on-premises environments.
 Azure Monitor helps you maximize performance and availability of your applications and proactively identify problems in seconds.

 The Opencensus exporter allows you export data to Azure Monitor.
-Enabling it only requires you to add the `ocagent` exporter in the [opencensus module](/docs/telemetry/opencensus/), see [how to configure the OpenCensus Agent](/docs/telemetry/ocagent/).
+To enable it [add the `ocagent` exporter](/docs/telemetry/ocagent/).